MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 ![A screenshot](media/049e78b866469e8ae7e3a82f53a5b715.jpg)

-Note:
+> [!NOTE]
-Once you setup a pay code pay type, you cannot change the Pay type it will grey out.
+> Once you setup a pay code pay type, you cannot change the Pay type it will grey out.

-You can change it in SQL if need be.
+You can change it in the database if need be.

 There are two tables the pay type is stored in: